vezeukwu/Loan-Default-Prediction/README.md

 # Loan-Default-Prediction
-LoanAnalytics Inc. seeks to implement an automated loan default prediction model that can identify high-risk borrowers early in the loan approval process.
-The model should help the company predict borrower default risk, improve loan approval efficiency and minimize financial losses

 ![image](https://github.com/user-attachments/assets/c23f4872-5bc6-4f7f-9091-ef04edc44ceb)!![image](https://github.com/user-attachments/assets/34fbe364-8a48-418c-a7a6-58c5c8022258)
 ![image](https://github.com/user-attachments/assets/c23f4872-5bc6-4f7f-9091-ef04edc44ceb)

 ## Introduction
 LoanAnalytics Inc. is a financial services company that specializes in providing personal and business loans to a broad range of clients.
 Established in 2010, LoanAnalytics Inc. has expanded its client base by integrating data-driven decision-making processes, improving the efficiency of credit approval and risk management.

 The rapid growth of the lending industry, combined with increasing economic uncertainties, has led to a rise in loan defaults, which poses significant financial risks for lenders.
 Traditional loan evaluation systems rely heavily on static information like credit scores, employment history, and income, which may not provide a complete risk profile for borrowers.
 An innovative loan default prediction model that integrates dynamic borrower data and advanced machine learning algorithms is necessary to assess the risk of default more accurately.

 ## Problem Statement
 LoanAnalytics Inc. seeks to implement an automated loan default prediction model that can identify high-risk borrowers early in the loan approval process.
 The model should help the company: